SAVE $40 off $800+

 The author proves that by property law and corporate law, capital is not privately owned by capitalists but by corporations.
 Entire economic and social systems have been constructed that have no basis in law.
 With the advent of publicly traded corporations, the capital is there, but both capitalists and capitalism have been rendered extinct.

-This book will appeal to researchers and graduate and upper-level undergraduate students in economics, ļ¬nance, accounting, law, and sociology, as well as legal scholars, attorneys and accountants.
+This book will appeal to researchers and graduate and upper-level undergraduate students in economics, finance, accounting, law, and sociology, as well as legal scholars, attorneys and accountants.

-Unlike Amazon and other retailers who may also offer Economics, Capitalism, and Corporations (Contradictions of Corporate Law, Economics, and the Theory of the Firm) - 9780367671907 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Economics, Capitalism, and Corporations (Contradictions of Corporate Law, Economics, and the Theory of the Firm) - 9780367671907, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details